ygorcosta/wedeploy.com/ui/src/pages/docs/intro/using-the-command-line.md

 4. Now your container should be accessible from [http://hosting.demo.wedeploy.me](http://hosting.demo.wedeploy.me)

-*On the first first time it might take a few minutes while downloading the hosting image on the background.*
+*The first time you run the project it might take a few minutes while the hosting image is being downloaded in the background.*

 </article>